 In Richfield, we know that learning math is good for our students’ brains.
 Research shows that strong math students access different parts of their brains while engaging in mathematical activities.
 Math education provides students with the opportunity to look for problems and design solutions, and strong math education will prepare students for jobs that haven’t even been created yet.

 Science is an integral component of human society.
 It offers the opportunity for students to learn why and how things work—from the environment, to living organisms, to machines and more.
 Science provides explanations to the mechanics and reasons behind complex systems.
-In Richfield Public Schools, we embrace scientific thinking and strive to create young scientists who are curious and embrace a deep understanding of natural and man-made phenomena and their effects on our world.
+In Richfield Public Schools, we embrace scientific thinking.
+We strive to create young scientists who are curious and embrace a deep understanding of natural and man-made phenomena and their effects on our world.
 We believe that the future is in the hands of our students, and we want them fully prepared to voyage into the unknown.

 Social studies prepares students to become informed, active and engaged citizens in society and participating members of an interdependent global community.
 At Richfield Public Schools, we are dedicated to that purpose.
 Our social studies curriculum requires students to engage in thoughtful inquiry, to learn from the past in order to create a better tomorrow, and to collaborate with others when solving problems.
 Further, social studies demands the inclusion of all students, because such rich diversity enhances the learning needed in a pluralistic society.